-- Lack of running water
+- Lack of running water.

-- Non-working plumbing or sewage disposal systems
+- Non-working plumbing or sewage disposal systems.

 - No electricity or bad wiring, dangerous outlets, etc.

-- Heating system does not work
+- Heating system does not work.

-- Structural or other issues that could affect a resident’s health or safety
+- Structural or other issues that could affect a resident’s health or safety.

+These disclosures are not included in owner-occupied buildings with four or more dwelling units.
 However, tenants may still choose to rent units that have these issues.